DWRLF Loan Program

 The current Annual Report is a document describing how the State has met the goals and objectivies identified in its IUP, work plans and grant agreements for the State's fiscal year.

 Under the provisions of state law, we are providing the DWRLF Financial Statement Audit for the year ending June 30, 2019.

 The DWRLF is now offering an interest rate of 2.45% with a typical loan repayment period of up to 30 years!

 We are pleased to announce that St. Bernard Parish Waterworks has been recognized as EPA Region 6's 2019 Aquarius Award for exceptional focus on sustainability and protection of public health!

 Specific documents must be completed and submitted to the DWRLF Program any time a water system intends to seek DWRLF assistance.
+See the DWRLF Timeline and Program Submittal Summary to assist with submital documents and timelines.
 Click on the document titles to access the down-loadable files.
 For assistance please feel free to contact any of our staff at 225-342-7499.

 Please view our Financial page, for more information about the financial portion of the program, including loan application, payment request, and rebudgets.
 For futher infomation, please contact Joel McKenzie at the number listed above or by email at Joel.McKenzie@la.gov

 Engineering Technical/Environmental Requirements: For more information about the engineering/enviromental documents, please contact Dan MacDonald at the above listed number or by email at Dan.MacDonald@la.gov